Danie83/Java-Technologies/README.md

 # Java-Technologies
-Reminder: Do not install any server in a filepath that contains space.
+Reminder - Lab 1: Do not install any server in a filepath that contains space.
+Reminder - Lab 2: If the project previously worked, and then it stopped working...
+Simply create a new project, deploy on the same server as the previous project, close the server.
+Return to the original project and deploy it again!
+It's scary when it happens for the first time and don't know what to do :')

 ## Lab 1 - Java Servlet Technology
 I use a Payara Server for this laboratory.